nsbarr/self-therapy/content/posts/ifs.md

 Incredibly, all these behaviors are defined not through code but through natural language instructions called a system prompt.
 System prompts are special messages used to direct the behavior of ChatGPT.

 Below is the system prompt that I am currently using, after several rounds of iteration.
-Anyone should be able to [copy and paste it](/systemprompt.txt) into the publicly available [ChatGPT interface](https://chat.openai.com/auth/login) to get a taste of augmented self-therapy out for themselves.
+Anyone should be able to [copy and paste it](/systemprompt.txt) into the publicly available [ChatGPT interface](https://chat.openai.com/auth/login) to get a taste of augmented self-therapy for themselves.
 (Two caveats: the AI Practice Partner uses GPT-4, which is a paid offering, and the system prompt refers to "json_data," which will not transfer to the ChatGPT interface.)

 {{< figure
   src="/systemprompt.png"